 Apply through the Alberta Innovates portal

-Organized by Platform Calgary and Innovate Edmonton, the Alberta Catalyzer is a free, pre-accelerator program supporting early-stage tech startups across Alberta with coaching, mentorship, and investor readiness.
+The Alberta Catalyzer Velocity is a hybrid, 8-week program supporting early-stage tech startups across Alberta with developing a comprehensive go-to-market strategy, scaling, and attracting investments.

 -